michaelyatco/choredoor/ChoreDoorNextSteps.md

 ### Milestone Project: Avoid the ChoreBot! | Next Steps

-Welcome to the the __Next Steps__ section of the Milestone Project!
+Welcome to the __Next Steps__ section of the Milestone Project!
 This is an extra opportunity to improve the view and functionality of your ChoreBot game!

 Assessment: Creating Winning Streaks & High Scores